44 Super Easy Ways to Save Money

 18. Sell the old phones you have around the house to Gazelle.

 19. Cut up your credit cards if you have credit card debt.
-You can consolidate the debt with Avant and pay off that debt quicker.
+You can consolidate the debt with Fiona by Even Financial is a terrific option for this as you can often significantly lower your rates.

 20. Or, if you can control your credit card spending, get a cash back credit card to get free money – here are the top cash back credit cards.